2008-09: Tony Cameranesi scored 5 goals with 2 assists in 25 games as a sophomore for Wayzata (MN) High School.

 2012-13: Cameranesi was named to the WCHA’s All-Rookie team after skating in 38 games for Minnesota-Duluth as a freshman.
 He shared the scoring lead for the Bulldogs with senior Mike Seidel and fellow freshman Austin Farley as all three finished with 34 points.
 Cameranesi scored 14 goals with a team-high 20 assists and was +1 with 28 penalty minutes.
 Seven of his 14 goals came on the power play.
 UMD struggled for much of the season, finishing ninth in the WCHA, and was swept by Wisconsin in the first round of the WCHA tournament.
 The Bulldogs failed to win 20 games for the first time since 2007-08.

-While not the biggest player, what Cameranesi lacks in size he makes up for with speed and skill.
-Cameranesi will likely need to find an offensive niche at the pro level to be successful, although that’s not a slight at his game away from the puck.
-His offensive skills are well documented, but he needs to add strength and move the puck more efficiently.
+Cameranesi is not very big but what he lacks in size he makes up for with speed and skill.
+He will likely need to find an offensive niche at the pro level but that is not a slight at his game away from the puck; rather his lack of bulk may make it difficult to compete with bigger, stronger opponents.
+His offensive skills are well-documented, but he needs to add strength and move the puck more efficiently.